circonus/docs/content/irondb/getting-started/configuration.md

 Metrics that match this [tag query](/irondb/tags#tag-queries) are never rolled up and only exist in the raw database.
 Raw only metrics are supported for both numeric and histogram metric types.
-Upon raw shard deletion, expired entries for raw only metrics are also periodically deleted from the [surrogate database](#surrogate_database).
+When raw shards are deleted, a verify step is done on any metric that matches the filter to determine if there is any remaining data for that metric.
+If there is no remaining data, the metric will be completely deleted from the [surrogate database](#surrogate_database).

 Default: `and(__rollup:false)`

+> Introduced in IRONdb version [0.19.2](/irondb/release-notes/#changes-in-0192)

 ### surrogate_database